 Perhaps it is for this reason that we can expect a child’s reasoning ability to only be as good as its parents’!

-The second issue with this style of learning is in relation to poor timing.
+The second issue with this style of learning concerns poor timing.
 Parents do not always teach children what they need to know when they need to know it.
 Reasoned lessons can be ill-timed.

-Lessons will only be learnt when a child is able and ready to learn a lesson.
-This is because a child has to have the mental and emotional understanding to be able to absorb a particular learning.
-All too often parents will get ahead of themselves.
+Lessons will only be learnt when a child is able and ready to learn.
+This is because a child must have the mental and emotional understanding to absorb a particular learning.
+All too often, parents will get ahead of themselves.
 They will try to teach a child about something that the child is simply not ready for.

-One of the great skills to being a good parent is to know when a child is ready for a particular learning.
-If the child is too young the lesson goes over their head and is wasted; too old and the parent might be considered to have been holding the child back.
+One of the great skills of being a good parent is to know when a child is ready for a particular learning.
+If the child is too young, the lesson goes over their head and is wasted; too old, and the parent might be considered to have been holding the child back.

-The closer the relationship between parent and child, the better the parent will be at recognising when a child is ready for a particular learning and how that lesson should be most effectively delivered.
+The closer the relationship between parent and child, the better the parent will be at recognising when a child is ready for a particular learning and how that lesson should be delivered most effectively.

 Sometimes you will hear a parent try to reason with their child by using language and explanations that are clearly way above the child’s head.
 This discordant discussion is particularly noticeable when people who do not have a great deal of contact with a child – grandparents, distant parents – try to reason with them.
 These people will pitch their points either well above or well below the child’s mental and emotional position.
 It can then be torturous to watch a child try to make sense of it.

 Many parental lessons are also often delivered when driven by events.
-In such circumstances they do not necessarily make for the best and calmest of learnings.
+In such circumstances, they do not necessarily make for the best and calmest of learning.

 For example, a young boy skips along the pavement but accidentally steps into the road.
 A car has to swerve to avoid him.
-The boy’s parent, seeing what might have happened if the car driver had not been alert, will not be in the best state of mind to deliver a reasoned lesson on road safety.
+The boy’s parent, having seen what might have happened if the driver had not been alert, will not be in the best state of mind to deliver a reasoned lesson on road safety.

 That is why most parents will try to pursue a mixed approach to parenting, with some assertion and some reason.